 What to Know About Gas Cylinder Storage Signage Requirements

-Signage of gas cylinders is legally required and forms a portion of workplace risk assessments.
-The Health and Safety signs and signals regulations state that all cylinder storage signs must be legible and clear to all.
-Signage must be used in order to identify environments that require a warning to indicate the storage of harmful and flammable substances.
+Cylinder storage signs are warning messages mounted in potentially hazardous areas to create awareness that cylinders containing flammable gases and compressed air are being stored.
+Signage of gas cylinders is legally required and is included in workplace risk assessments.
+The Health and Safety (HSE) signs and signals regulations state that all cylinder storage signs must be legible and clear to all.
+Signage must be used to identify environments where harmful and flammable substances are being stored.

 The Potential Hazards of Gas Cylinders

-• Pressure hazards: gas cylinders contain significant pressure.
+• Pressure Hazards: Gas cylinders contain significant pressure.
 Any pressure above the atmospheric level can cause serious injury to personnel or property when released.
 This is true of both full and empty cylinders.

 Legal and Permit Requirements for Gas Cylinder Storage